operator-playground-io/Kafka-chart-tile/tutorials/verify-kafka-chart-installation.md

 ### Conclusion

-This way, you can easily verify the configuration status of Kafka pods and other deployed resources.
+This way, you can easily verify the configuration status of Kafka Pods and other deployed resources.